2006 Hall of Fame Game

-COOPERSTOWN, N.Y. – For the fifth time in Hall of Fame Game history, rain shortened the game, stopping the Pittsburgh Pirates and the Cincinnati Reds after just 2 ½ innings of play.
-The partial contest lasted just 43 minutes, and marked the first time since 1993 that rain halted the annual game.
+For the eighth time in Hall of Fame Game history, rain shortened the game, stopping the Pittsburgh Pirates and the Cincinnati Reds after just 2 ½ innings of play covering 43 minutes on May 15, 2006.

 Minor leaguers Chris Dickerson, Quinton McCracken and Jason LaRue each recorded a hit for the Reds.
-Cincinnati pitcher Eric Milton held Pittsburgh hitless and scoreless through the first two innings, and recorded two strikeouts.
+Cincinnati pitcher Eric Milton held Pittsburgh hitless and scoreless through the first two innings, recording two strikeouts.